sadikovi/sdeq/README.md

 ### Demo
 To run demo, follow the steps:
 - run `sbt assembly` to build the jar (see [Build](#build) section)
-- prepare Mongo DB by running `./sbin/run-mongo.sh` - this will launch container with Mongo
+- prepare Mongo DB by running `./sbin/run-mongo.sh` in a separate terminal window - this will launch container with Mongo
-- open connection to simulate streaming data by running `./sbin/run-stream.sh`, prepare to type some data in!
+- open connection to simulate streaming data by running `./sbin/run-stream.sh` in a separate terminal window, prepare to type some data in!
 - launch spark application, see commands and options below
 - issue some http requests to get model predictions!